 The IKEA SKADIS is an incredibly useful way of organising items, and displaying them so they’re easily in view when you need them We love the way it can be modified and changed to fit your needs, and personalised as much as you like too, especially to fit in with children’s bedrooms.

-School run hack #2: The cosy reading nook
+School run hack #2: Using IKEA t make a cosy reading nook

 One of the most magical things about your child starting school is learning to read.
 And as a parent, it makes your life a lot easier if they do like reading and are keen to do it.